argilla-io/argilla/docs/getting_started/setup_&_install_&_aws.md

 * Rubrix creates an index template for these indices, so you may provide related template privileges to this ES role.

-Rubrix use the `ELASTICSEARCH` environment variable to set the ES connection.
+Rubrix uses the `ELASTICSEARCH` environment variable to set the ES connection.

 You can provide the credentials using the following scheme: